Complete installation guide

 • Paper 1.21.11 for backend servers

-Artifacts And Identity
+Artifacts And Folders

 • Paper jar: corechatx-paper-<version>.jar